pbl64k/icfpc2016/README.md

 Apparently, the problem of folding any convex polygon is pretty trivial in reality, though.

 Finally, I started working on the downloader/solver glue.
-At this time I fell out of top 50, and the other two Latvian teams that I know of overcame me.
+At this time I fell out of the top 50, and the other two Latvian teams that I know of overcame me.
 Fixing up the script was pretty simple, of course, so I soon had my own "solver" churning through the problems.
 At this point I started steadily gaining ranks, and while I was preparing the last few problems by rotating/translating the ones I came up with previously, I